nest/nestml/doc/running/running_nest.rst

 Event-based updating of synapses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NEST synapses are not allowed to have any time-based internal dynamics (ODEs).
-This is due to the fact that synapses are, unlike nodes, not updated on a regular time grid.

 The synapse is allowed to contain an ``update`` block.
 Statements in the ``update`` block are executed whenever the internal state of the synapse is updated from one timepoint to the next; these updates are typically triggered by incoming spikes.
 The NESTML ``resolution()`` function will return the time that has elapsed since the last event was handled.

+Synapses in NEST are not allowed to have any nonlinear time-based internal dynamics (ODEs).
+This is due to the fact that synapses are, unlike nodes, not updated on a regular time grid.
+Linear ODEs are allowed, because they admit an analytical solution, which can be updated in a single step from the previous event time to the current event time.
+However, nonlinear dynamics are not allowed because they would require a numeric solver evaluating the dynamics on a regular time grid.

 Setting and retrieving model properties